2020 Danish mink cull: Differentiation between different models for the industry

 It appeared from the appendices that there was most likely no legal authority backing any of them.
 The government said it chose a third model which consisted of a slaughter of all mink, but not a permanent ban on mink breeding.
 This model was also illegal without new legislation.
-In November 2020, Frederiksen stated i.a. in the Folketing Hall, "There is politics, and then there is law.
+In November 2020, Frederiksen stated i.a. in the before Parliament, "There is politics, and then there is law.
 The government has not made a decision to close down the mink industry.
 The government has made a decision that the mink must be culled.
 It is two different decisions".
-Law professor Kristian Lauta commented on this that "The only straw they have left is that there is a difference between cullinf all mink and completely and partially ending the industry.
+Law professor Kristian Lauta commented on this that "The only straw they have left is that there is a difference between culling all mink and completely and partially ending the industry.
 But I don't understand that there should be a difference.
 It is very difficult to run mink breeding without mink".
-Professor of administrative and constitutional law Frederik Waage assessed that the Frederiksen's statement that the decision to cull all mink was not the same as shutting down the industry was fairly correct, but that the two models would have the same effect In leaked internal documents from before the order was given at the press conference on November 4, 2020, officials and Mogens Jensen described the decision as a de facto closure of the business.
+Professor of administrative and constitutional law Frederik Waage assessed that the Frederiksen's statement that the decision to cull all mink was not the same as shutting down the industry was fairly correct, but that the two models would have the same effect In leaked internal documents from before the order was given at the press conference on 4 November 2020, officials and Jensen described the decision as a de facto closure of the industry.

 The right to property

 Section 73, subsection 1 of the Danish constitution reads, "The right to property is inviolable.
 No one can be forced to give up their property, except where the public good requires it.
 This can only be done according to law and against full compensation".
-The law professors Kristian Lauta, Mikael Rask Madsen, Henrik Palmer Olsen, Frederik Waage and Jens Elo Rytter as well as lawyer Jonas Christoffersen has criticized the order to cull all mink outside the original locally delimited zones as unconstitutional.
+The law professors Kristian Lauta, Mikael Rask Madsen, Henrik Palmer Olsen, Frederik Waage and Jens Elo Rytter as well as lawyer Jonas Christoffersen has criticised the order to cull all mink outside the original locally delimited zones as unconstitutional.
 Waage and Rytter points out simultaneously that it seen from a legal perspective is irrelevant, whether it was a breach of the constitution or just a "customary" breach of law, as it does not change the implications regarding responsibility.